 “Remember the plant lust of the mid-1980s through mid-1990s?
 When you would drive hours out of your way to a plant sale in another county or an out-of-the-way nursery to find something you’d never grown before?
 And head back home with a smile on your face because your vehicle was crammed full of things your gardening cronies would never even have heard of and couldn’t help but envy?
 And wasn’t it glorious?…In Southern California, Gary Hammer created that fever almost single-handedly.”

-I visited Worldwide Exotics maybe six months before this weekend, taking no photos, just wandering the grounds.
+I made that first trip to Worldwide Exotics maybe six months ago, taking no photos, just wandering the grounds.
 I may have been projecting a misplaced tinge of tragedy onto the nursery, especially with loss the leitmotif of the pandemic, and I found the subject difficult to write about.
 But how could the nursery be written about without mentioning Gary?
 And this was someone I knew only from newspaper articles!
 Yet apart from Gary’s untimely death, it also fills me with emotion to be transported back to my younger gardening self, one of the devotees who chased down Gary’s plants in a time prepandemic that seemed filled with more physicality, more jitterbugging around, more adventures, more wonder — just more.

 This trip last weekend I was determined to shake off that introspective mood, take some photos, and just enjoy this remarkable nursery, which Shelley and Ken work tirelessly to maintain.
 The weather was mild, having been in the 90sF just a few days before.
 Yet when the timed misters went off near the office, there was a shout of approval from customers as they swarmed to the hydrated air.
 The grounds get baking hot, especially on the open, unshaded succulent side.